openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 # How to Create a Python Component
 There are two types of Python components that are supported, setuptools-based components and basic Python components.
-Basic Python components quicker to set up, but have no form of dependency management.
+Basic Python components are quicker to set up, but have no form of dependency management.
 Setuptools-based components are recommended since they use setuptools and pip for dependency management.

 ## Get openmpf-python-component-sdk